gvwilson/sdxjs/file-interpolator/index.md

 NAME=value command
 ```

+::: continue
+right before the command (on the same line).
-Here's the shell command that runs out test case,
+Here's the shell command that runs our test case
 using `$PWD` to get the current working directory:

 <%- include('/inc/multi.html', {pat: 'test-import-left.*', fill: 'sh out'}) %>